 So, no reason to hoard electricity now due to Covid-19, but it’s a good time to use CO2-free electricity, for example by driving electric cars, heating the saunas or investing in electricity-based industrial solutions, which help to decarbonise our society.

 PS: In the future, clean electricity must also be stored; actually it’s one of the keys towards the decarbonised energy system.
-But that’s another story – read more, for example, here.
+But that’s another story.
+Read more about how storage is key to the future energy system.